AdobeDocs/experience-manager-learn.en/help/headless-tutorial/overview.md

 AEM Content Services allows for the same content abstractions used for authoring web pages in AEM Sites, to define the content and schemas of these HTTP APIs.
 The use of AEM Pages and AEM Components empowers marketers to quickly compose and update flexible JSON APIs that can power any application.

-* Learn how to use AEM's Content Services take the [Getting Started with AEM Content Services tutorial](./content-services/overview.md)
+* Learn how to use AEM's Content Services in the [Getting Started with AEM Content Services tutorial](./content-services/overview.md)

 ## AEM GraphQL vs. AEM Content Services